-At Ashwell State School computers have been viewed as learning tools to enhance the learning outcomes of students.
-Throughout 2016 our students' confidence in using various Information Technologies including laptops, desktops, iPads and digital smartboards grew, opening access to a world of new learnings.
-In 2016 the teachers and the students explored the use of iPads within the classroom setting, this is set to continue and expand in 2017.
-The students at Ashwell SS enjoy a high ratio of computers to students (5:1) and have access to a media centre of 10 computers as well as laptops and 5 iPads in each classroom.
+At Ashwell State School ICTs have been viewed as learning tools to enhance the learning outcomes of students.
+Throughout 2017 our students' confidence in using various Information Technologies including laptops, desktops, iPads and digital smartboards grew, opening access to a world of new learnings.
+In 2017 the teachers and the students explored the use of iPads within the classroom setting.
+This expanded during 2017 as the school purchased additional iPads to bring the total to 20 devices supported by an apple mac server.
+The students at Ashwell SS enjoy a high ratio of computers to students (3:1) and have access to a media centre of 16 computers as well as 7 iPads in each classroom.
 Students have been exposed to a variety of programs to provide them with multiple tools to enhance their learning experiences.
 The focus of these programs has been literacy and numeracy - Reading Eggs and Mathletics.
 Our teachers have continued to grow and develop their skills in utilising the electronic whiteboards within the school's curriculum programs.